MicrosoftLearning/mslearn-fabric/Instructions/Labs/02-analyze-spark.md

     print ("Transformed data saved!")
     ```

 2. Run the cell and wait for the message that the data has been saved.
-Then, in the Lakehouses pane on the left, in the … menu for the Files node, select **Refresh** and expand the partitioned_orders folder to verify that it contains a hierarchy of folders named *Year=xxxx*, each containing folders named *Month=xxxx*.
+Then, in the Lakehouses pane on the left, in the … menu for the Files node, select **Refresh** and expand the partitioned_data folder to verify that it contains a hierarchy of folders named *Year=xxxx*, each containing folders named *Month=xxxx*.
 Each month folder contains a parquet file with the orders for that month.

     ![Screen picture showing data partitioned by Year and Month.](Images/partitioned-data.jpg)